 Hypersexual activity is another compulsive behavior associated with Abilify.
 The sexual side effects of Abilify don’t appear as common as compulsive gambling, however.

 The same FDA review that found 164 gambling cases found nine patients exhibiting compulsive sexual behavior.

 Four patients described in medical literature who experienced hypersexual behavior noticed the behavior when they first started aripiprazole, according to the FDA.

-The behavior resolved after the drug was stopped.
-But it started again when the patients started taking the drug again.
+The behavior resolved after the patients stopped taking the drug.
+But the behavior started again when the patients started taking the drug again.